phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

 parsed_files_inner_cache: FilesInnerCache = {}

 def on_cache_miss_source(cache_key: ParsedFilesKey, default: D) -> ParsedFile | D:
-    # inner layer requires only blob_id
+    # The inner layer requires only the blob_id.
     blob_id, _parser_version = cache_key

-    # use the raw files cache and provide a key and default
+    # Use the raw files cache and provide a key and a default.
     value = files_cache_layer_partial(
         get_cache_key=lambda: blob_id,
         get_default=lambda: default,
     )

-    # pop out the default
+    # Pop out the default.
     if value is default:
         return default

-    # transform found value to this cache return type
+    # Transform the found value to this cache return type.
     value = parser.parse(value)

-    # this value will be passed to be stored in the local cache
+    # This value will be passed to be stored in the local cache.
     return value

 parsed_files_cache_layer_partial = partial(
-    # type_hinted_cache_layer allows to type hint ahead of type
+    # The type_hinted_cache_layer allows you to type hint ahead of time,
-    # making it better to work with lambdas
+    # making it better to work with lambdas.
     type_hinted_cache_layer[ParsedFile, ParsedFilesKey, Any].new,
     # get_cache_key=
     on_cache_miss_source=on_cache_miss_source,